bokeh/bokeh/docs/bokeh/source/docs/gallery.rst

     .. tab-item:: Interaction

-        Bokeh has many interative tools and widgets.
+        Bokeh has many interactive tools and widgets.
 Only a subset have thumbnails here.
 For more information see the :ref:`ug_interaction` chapter of the users guide.